Definition of puberty

 - Tanner classification includes the development of breast, pubic hair and genitals.

-- Normally, girls experience the period of growth spurt about two years later than boys.
+- Normally, girls experience a period of growth spurt about two years later than boys.

 - The median age of the onset of puberty is decreasing.